 Understanding the Student Journey

-Observations and contextual inquiry shaped our understanding of the nursing students’ frame of mind when using ATI’s resources and informed the fundamental UX design strategy.
-By following the path that students naturally take, we identified the optimal learning loop, inside which all product features are organized and aligned with how students and educators think about the education and test preparation process.
+Observations and contextual inquiry shaped our understanding of the nursing students’ frame of mind when using ATI’s resources.
+Understanding the users’ tasks informed the fundamental UX design strategy.
+We started by following the path that students naturally take, so we could organize and align features with how students and educators think about the education and test preparation process.
 Recognizing that today’s nursing students aren’t sitting at desks studying but rather working in the field, we designed ATI’s tools to be accessible seamlessly across desktop and mobile devices.

 Quick, High-Volume User Testing

-Validating with users doesn’t have to slow down design and development.
-Using tools to automate recruitment of research participants, as well as parts of the testing, we facilitated hundreds of touchpoints with nursing students and educators.
-This enabled the team to quickly validate design choices and unlock new opportunities through observational and task-based research.
+Making sure the experience is right for users doesn’t have to slow down design and development.
+For ATI, we automated recruiting research participants, as well as parts of the testing, in order to facilitate hundreds of touchpoints with nursing students and educators.
+We quickly validated design choices and unlocked new opportunities through observational and task-based research.

 Results: Improved Client Satisfaction Scores & Reduced Support Costs

-Overall, ATI has seen student outcomes improve with an expanded client base, greater engagement with educational material, and significant increases in their NPS and client satisfaction scores.
+As a result of our work, ATI has seen student outcomes improve, along with an expanded client base, greater engagement with educational material and significant increases in their net promoter score (NPS) and client satisfaction scores.